 Custom-fit the finance function

-One company adopted a “hub-and-spoke” model in which a centralized CoE (hub) owns some of its more strategic analytics and is linked to “spokes” embedded in the business.
+For front-office activities, Gartner finds organizations implementing a variety of new models to improve the quality and impact of finance analytics.
+One global telecommunications company adopted a “hub-and-spoke” model in which a centralized CoE (hub) owns some of its more strategic analytics and is linked to “spokes” embedded in the business.
 In this model, the hub executes multivariate tests recommended by the spokes to produce constructive insights such as profitable-growth targets, customer and produce profitability models, and strategic pricing information.

 This model exemplifies how CFOs can create structures that meet their own company’s needs.
 In this case, the integrity of the pure data analysts is protected in the hub, while the needs of the business are leveraged through the spokes.

-After setting the degree of centralization, CFOs can go on to redesign other key aspects of the finance function:
+After setting the degree of centralization, CFOs can go on to redesign other key aspects of the finance functional organization:

 - Determine an outsourcing strategy.
 Select activities to outsource and the location for outsourcing.